Checkpoints

 Click Check my progress to verify the objective.

 Task 2.
-Enable Firebase Authentication
+Enable Firebase Products

 In the Firebase Console we will setup Firebase Authentication.